Can’t decide between hiking boots or trail runners? Well, you’re just in the right place – this review will help you find out which are best for you.

 The boots also feature a shank under the arch, for improved stability and support.
 And also flexibility – a feature important for difficult, rocky terrain.
 The only downside to these is that they don’t have particularly supportive insoles.
 But they are removable, so I would recommend replacing them with anatomical ones.

 If affordability is your main concern, then these are the best boots for you.
-They are the cheapest hiking boots in the review, but the price is definitely not a reflection of quality and performance you can expect from them.
+The Hi-Tec Bandera Mid Hiking Boots are the cheapest hiking boots in the review, but the price is definitely not a reflection of the quality and performance you can expect from them.
 Just a reflection of a good discount and a hot deal.

 The Bandera boots have suede leather and mesh uppers.
 The suede leather is waterproof and the nylon mesh is breathable – a combination that ensures that no water can get inside the boot.
 But also lets the moisture inside the boots get out, and keeps your feet dry.